General Terms and Conditions ScheerSanders Advocaten

 2.3.
 All assignments are governed by Sections 7:400 up to and including 7:413 Dutch Civil Code, except for Section 7:404 and Section 7:407, Paragraph 2.

 3.1.
 Unless explicitly agreed otherwise, the amount of the fee is determined on the basis of the hours spent and the agreed hourly rate.
-If an hourly rate has not been agreed explicitly, the fee shall be calculated based on the usual rate for the lawyer concerned.
+If an hourly rate has not been agreed explicitly, the fee shall be calculated based on the usual rate applied by the lawyer concerned.

 3.2.
 The applicable hourly rate is at all times exclusive of VAT and disbursements.
 These will be calculated separately.